COVID-19 CPI: Origin

-Senator Randolfe Rodrigues (REDE-AP), was the creator of the commission, due to the very serious health crisis in the state of Amazonas, highlighting in his text alleged mistakes and omissions of the Federal Government in the health protocols of its responsibility.
+The parliamentary commission of inquiry ("CPI" in Portuguese) was created by federal senator Randolfe Rodrigues (REDE-AP) because of the health crisis in the country, highlighting in his text alleged mistakes and omissions of the federal executive in the health protocols of its responsibility.
 Rodrigues filed a request for a CPI on February 4, 2021, to investigate the points listed.

 Goals

 The objective of the request presented by Randolfe Rodrigues is to discuss the actions of the federal government in confronting the pandemic, in a scenario in which Brazil ranks second in the world in number of deaths from COVID-19.
 The CPI's main focus is the allegations that the federal government would have been against sanitary measures such as social distancing and mandatory use of face mask.
 It is also accused of delays in the purchase of vaccines, as well as the disclosure of ineffective treatments and the use of public money to buy drugs without scientific proof of effectiveness.
 The dismissals of health ministers, such as Luiz Henrique Mandetta and Nelson Teich, will also be the target of clarifications, as well as the cause of the lack of oxygen in Manaus hospitals, among others.